 Mix the spelt flour with the baking soda and salt.
-For a gluten free variant, replace the spelt flour with coconut flour.

 Add to the mixture and mix well until you have a creamy consistency dough.

 Grease the baking tray with coconut oil and pour the dough in it.

-While the cake is in the oven, you can work on the frosting:
+While the cake is in the oven, you can work on the frosting.

 Use the coconut liquid for a smoothie or shake.

 Beat for about half a minute with a mixer until it becomes creamy and airy.

-This vegan carrot cake is very sweet by itself, so I like to keep the frosting subtle and just add a bit of liquid from soaked dates and a dash of salt to bring out the flavor.
+This sugar-free vegan carrot cake is very sweet by itself, so I like to keep the frosting subtle and just add a bit of liquid from soaked dates and a dash of salt to bring out the flavor.

-You don’t need to use a sweetener if you like the pure raw taste of cacao, otherwise add your sweetener of choice (for example maple syrup / rice syrup / blackstrap molasses / coconut sugar) Remove from the heat and mix in the raw cacao.
+You don’t need to use a sweetener if you like the pure raw taste of cacao.
+Otherwise add your sweetener of choice such as maple syrup, rice syrup, blackstrap molasses or coconut sugar.

 Pour the chocolate sauce over the frosted cake and sprinkle some shredded coconut on top.